 Properties are also given a score.
-The higher this number, the lower your carbon dioxide (CO2) emissions are likely to be.
+The higher the number the lower your fuel bills are likely to be.

 The average energy rating and score for a property in England and Wales are D (60).

 Breakdown of property's energy performance